Last Updated on February 22, 2023 by Janine

 How do people dress in Mexico City?

-The street style in Mexico City isn’t particularly different than what you’d see in any other North American city.
+Mexico City style isn’t particularly different than what you’d see in any other North American city.
 Mexico City is enormous (over 20 million residents), so there is a lot of room for diverse styles.
-You don’t need to worry about shifting the way you dress when you visit Mexico City, just make sure you take note of the climate and pack according to the seasonal norms.

 Mexico City Travel Tips